 Development of applications for the Windows environment and use of a standard library and its classes.
 Prerequisite: CSCI 161 with a C or higher.

 CSCI 323.
 Robotics.
 4 Hours.

 Introduction to robotics, emphasis is on computer design, programming of autonomous robot systems, basic dynamics and control of motion, sensors, and artificial intelligence techniques for robot applications in the real world.
 Individual and group projects analyze robot control problems, designing hardware, and software solutions.
 Students write basic control programs for different robot platforms and apply state-of-art artificial intelligence techniques to the control of robotic mechanisms.
 Prerequisite: CSCI 161 with a C or higher.

 CSCI 330.
 Software Engineering and Testing.
 4 Hours.

-The principle, methods and models used to develop and manage software projects, including test implementation of a large-scale project.
-Prerequisite: Student must complete CSCI 161, 275 and 340 with a C or higher before enrolling in this course.
+The principles, methods, and models used to develop and manage software projects, including test implementation of a large-scale project.
+Prerequisite: CSCI 161, CSCI 275, and CSCI 340 with a C or higher.

 CSCI 331.
 Social Implications.
 4 Hours.

 An introduction to: The effects of computer technology (hardware and/or software) on society and individuals; ethical problems faced by computer professionals; human interaction and interfacing with computer technology.
-Prerequisite: CSCI 161, 275 and 340 or instructor consent.
+Prerequisite: CSCI 160 or CSCI 112, or instructor consent.

 CSCI 335.
 Theoretical Computer Science.
 4 Hours.